-DOES YOUR ORGANISATION HAVE INITIATIVES IN PLACE TO REDUCE THE CARBON EMISSIONS GENERATED BY DIGITAL CAMPAIGNS TO NET ZERO?
+DOES YOUR ORGANIZATION HAVE INITIATIVES IN PLACE TO REDUCE THE CARBON EMISSIONS GENERATED BY DIGITAL CAMPAIGNS TO NET ZERO?

-With the U.K. Government committing itself to becoming a Net Zero economy by 2050 and many major ad agencies adopting Ad Net Zero globally, 38% of U.K. marketers say their organisation have initiatives in place to reach Net Zero in digital advertising at some point in the future.
-A further 29% say initiatives will be in place by the end of 2022.
-Education remains a barrier, with 9% believing it's not possible to reach Net Zero in digital advertising.
+With the U.S. Government committing itself to becoming a net zero economy by 2050 and many major ad agencies adopting Ad Net Zero globally, more than half (51%) of U.S. marketers say their organization plans to reach net zero in digital advertising at some point in the future.